 Structural design is required, however, planning permission might not.
 It’s recommended to clarify the requirements by asking your council.

 It is important to note that extending a larger part of your house can be very costly.

 Roof Garden Extension

-Do you live in a city where open spaces are scarce, and this has deprived you of either a garden or an outside space?
+Do you live in a city where open spaces are scarce?
+Also, has this deprived you of either a garden or an outside space?
 A roof garden extension is exactly what you need.
 It is, however challenging to get a planning permit, but it’s definitely worth considering.

 If you’re lucky and your architect is able to get the planning permit, it will surely give your house that unique and florid view, adding value to your home.